Nilgiri Mountain Railway X class: New locomotives

 To ease the load on existing X-class locomotives, four new oil-fired X Class steam locomotives to the same basic design were ordered.
 The first one (No. X 37396), named Neela Kurinji, arrived in February 2011 and entered service on March 24 of that year.
 The second (No. X 37397), Betta Queen, was rolled out at the Golden Rock Railway Workshop in February 2012, and entered service on the railway in March.
 The third (No. X 37398), also from the Golden Rock Workshop, Nilgiri Queen, entered service in March 2013.
 The fourth (No. X 37399), named Nilgiri Flycatcher was rolled out on March 5, 2014, to join the fleet after trials on the railway.

 Under the order of the Central Government, the Golden Rock Workshop started the manufacturing of two X-Class steam engines, one coal-powered and one oil-powered, in 2020.
 However, due to COVID-19, they could not be finished on time.
 (Source:- Deccan Herald).
 X-37400, the coal-powered engine, was finally rolled out on August 25, 2021.
 The oil-fired locomotive, X-37401, rolled out on September 27, 2022.
 Both are currently in service.

 In fiction

 Ashima, a character based on the X Class and voiced by Tina Desai, appears in the 2016 animated film Thomas & Friends: The Great Race.
 She also appears in the twenty-second series, the twenty-third series and the twenty-fourth series of Thomas & Friends.

 In Bollywood

 The X-class steam engines were temporarily repainted and used in the music video for the song Chaiyya Chaiyya, sung by Sukhwinder Singh and Sapna Awasthi, with music composed by A. R. Rahman and lyrics by Gulzar.
 The video features Shah Rukh Khan and Malaika Arora dancing on the train, from the 1998 Mani Ratnam movie Dil Se.
-For the song, Ratnam spoke to NMR in regards to painting the engines greenish-black and the train rakes a brick color for five days, while the music video was shot.
+For the song, Ratnam spoke to NMR in regards to painting the engines greenish-black and the train rakes a brown color for five days, while the music video was shot.